What should I do after a Work Injury in Glendale?

 Glendale Workers’ Compensation Lawyer Can Help

 You may be pleasantly surprised to know that you don’t need to pay a lawyer right away who will assist you in the process.
-At My Lawyer Glendale we work on the basis of “win or no pay”.
+At My Lawyer Glendale, we work based on “win or no pay”.
 Unfortunately, the whole paperwork and procedures are not simple enough and you will need the assistance of a competent lawyer.